infection/site/src/guide/index.md

 ## Ready for More?

 We've just briefly introduced the basic information about Mutation Testing and Infection itself - the rest of this guide will cover other advanced features with much details, so make sure to read through it all!

+Want to try Infection right now?
+Use our [Playground](https://infection-php.dev/).